 If you’ve been with OVO for a while, you might know that we’ve supported rainforest preservation charity Cool Earth since 2010.
 Working together, OVO Energy and Cool Earth have protected a huge 100,000 acres of rainforest – you can see what else we’ve achieved in the ‘OVO and Cool Earth - a 5 year roundup’ blog.

 However, as OVO has grown, so have our charitable ambitions.
 In 2014 we decided to establish our own charity, OVO Foundation.
 The plan is to expand OVO Energy’s charitable giving and bring caring closer to home.
 You can read all about it in the What is OVO Foundation question.

 With so many brilliant projects and partners out there, it can be hard to choose who to help first.
-To help us focus, we’ve identified 3 key areas that really resonate with everyone at OVO Energy: education, youth poverty, energy and the environment.
+To help us focus, we’ve identified 3 key areas that really resonate with everyone at OVO Energy: education, youth poverty, access to energy.

 To narrow things down further, we then research key issues in each area, as OVO Foundation Manager Gaby Sethi explains:

 "Our approach to providing grants is different to many other charitable foundations.
 We're innately curious, so we want to understand the root causes of the problem before we decide what or where we should fund.
 This approach means that we research important issues so we can work out where the funding gaps are and identify projects where we can have the biggest impact on people's lives."

 Following the 2015 publication of a research we commissioned into youth homelessness in the UK, we developed our own programme called Future Builders - a radical new approach to youth homelessness, supporting young people to renovate derelict council houses they will actually live in while giving them the training and support they need to gain an apprenticeship or full-time work.